home-assistant/home-assistant.io/source/_integrations/github.markdown

 {% include integrations/config_flow.md %}

-When you setup this integration, you will first be guided to allow the integration to use the [GitHub API][github_api] on your behalf.
-If you do not yet have a [GitHub][github] account you will be promoted to create one during the configuration of the integration.
+When you set up this integration, you will first be guided to allow the integration to use the [GitHub API][github_api] on your behalf.
+If you do not yet have a [GitHub][github] account you will be prompted to create one during the configuration of the integration.

-When you have authorized the integration, you select repositories you want to monitor, the list of repositories contain repositories you have [starred][github_starred] on GitHub with your account.
+When you have authorized the integration, you select repositories you want to monitor, the list contains repositories you have [starred][github_starred] on GitHub with your account.

 Most of the entities provided by this integration are disabled by default, you can enable these by going to the {% my entities title="entities panel" %}.